WebexSamples/webex-contact-center-api-samples/preferred-agent-callback/README.md

 - Step 1:

-  - On the **server.js** file, line 89, please paste in your access token manually.
+  - On the **server.js** file, line 73, please paste in your access token manually.
 You can do this by visiting the developer portal at developer.webex-cx.com and copying out your access token after Signing in.

 - Step 2:

-  - On the **server.js** file, line 12, add your own unique subdomain. ie: _myuniquecallback_
+  - Inside this project on your terminal type: `npm run local`
+  - this should run the app on your localhost:3000 and well as give you a unique URL.

 - Step 3:

-  - Inside this project on your terminal type: `npm run local`
-  - this should run the app on your localhost:5000 and well as give you a unique URL.

-- Step 4:

-  - Copy the unique URL to your clipboard.
+  - Due to he secure element of our APIs, ngrok is used in this exmaple to allow calls from your app if running it locally.
+  - If you plan on using the frontend code..
-  - On file **frontEndForm.js** paste in unique subdomain in line 9.
+    - On file **frontEndForm.js** you would need to paste in a public URL (I use ngrok) in line 9.

-- Step 5:

     - Copy all the content of the file _**frontEndForm.js**_ into your Javascript Injector.

 - _Informational:_
-  - Purpose of the localtunnel library(_reverse proxy_) is to help with local Dev.
+  - Purpose of the ngrok library(_reverse proxy_) is to help with local Dev.
 Security on company laptops could make this feature inconsistent.
 You can decide to install Ngrok or other similar libraries.
 These samples are made to help/compliment the Cisco documentation.
 They are not intended to be production ready apps.

 ## Disclaimer